 While you might not realize it, you see the wallpaper on your Android smartphone more often than any other image.
 So it makes sense to be picky about it and change it when you get bored with the old one, when you see something more interesting, or if you just want it to fit your current mood.
 Did you know there is more than one way to change the wallpaper for both your Home screen and your Lock screen on Android?
-This tutorial shows you how to change the wallpaper on Android smartphones and tablets, using four different methods:
+This tutorial shows you how to change the wallpaper on Android smartphones and tablets, using three different methods:

 What you need to know about wallpapers for your Android smartphone

 By default, your Android smartphone comes with a collection of images and wallpapers, and some of them can be quite pretty.
 They also have the advantage of fitting your screen perfectly.
 Still, you only get a limited number, so no matter how much you like them, you are bound to get bored with them at some point.

 Luckily, there are several ways to get new wallpapers on your Android smartphone: you can choose from the photos you've taken, download cool wallpapers, or transfer them from your Windows 10 device via Bluetooth or a USB cable.

 There are two types of wallpapers you can use on your Android smartphone:

 - Regular wallpapers - photos and still images.
 Most Android smartphones come with high-resolution screens, so take that into account when you're deciding on a wallpaper image.